OanaGaskey/Lane-Lines-Detection/README.md

 ```
     ### select region of interest###
-    #define a polygon that should frme the road given that the camera is in a fixed position
+    #define a polygon that should frame the road given that the camera is in a fixed position
     #polygon covers the bottom left and bottom right points of the picture
     #with the other two top points it forms a trapezoid that points towards the center of the image
     #the polygon is relative to the image's size